 If the building itself fills the scene, you'll find there is no need to alter your camera's exposure settings, because the overall lighting on and in the building should be fairly even, as exposures go.
 Unless, of course, you have any bright lights in the scene, that are pointing directly at you, then you may have to use some manual control.

 In this case, simply switch your camera to aperture priority mode and set it from f11 to f16.
 Why?
-Remember how we talked about depth of field?
+Remember 'depth of field'?
 Either of these settings will ensure you have plenty.
 However, we are shooting at night and your shutter speed is going to be quite lengthy, so a tripod is essential.

 This exercise could also apply to homes lit up with Christmas lighting, or flood-lit trees, or even monuments, or statues.